 From The Terminal to a Window

 Think back to the days of text-based operating systems such as DOS.
-With those systems, characters were written to a screen and a cursor maintained a pointer reference to a position in the the screen’s output buffer.
+With those systems, characters were written to a screen and a cursor maintained a pointer reference to a position in the screen’s output buffer.
 Assistive technologies had only to look at this buffer to understand and manipulate the outputs.
-Words could be read, fonts could be magnified, and user driven inputs were minimal.
+Words could be read, fonts could be magnified, and user-driven inputs were minimal.

 In the 1990s, assistive technologies had a difficult time keeping up with these new dynamic interfaces.
 As more and more visual computing systems were being introduced, assistive technologies had the difficult task of interpreting the meaning behind visual object calls, a challenging process that was wrought with error.
 Inevitably, during this time, assistive technologies were always one step behind emerging technology.
 Only after new technology was released could any attempt to interpret information begin.